Royal Pirates: 2009–2012: Popularity, YouTube and demo releases

 With their talent and originality, Royal Pirates gained fame on YouTube by uploading covers.
 In September 2008, Moon-chul and Soo-yoon posted their first cover "Time is Running Out" by Muse on their YouTube account.
 After that, they continued uploading rock versions of hit songs such as "Nobody" by Wonder Girls, "Mirotic" by DBSK, and "Circus" by Britney Spears, the latter reached 18 thousand viewers in just two weeks and was also featured on Britney's homepage.

 Their first original demo was released on the internet was "Royal Villain".
 Soo-yoon's song "Like Butterflies" was also released soon after.

-In May 2009, Royal Pirates appeared on Korean News Channel YTN where they were presented as an independent rock band who had become a new YouTube sensation, garnering over ten thousand views with their powerful instrumentals and brilliant videos.
+In May 2009, Royal Pirates appeared on Korean News Channel YTN where they were presented as an independent rock band who had become a new YouTube sensation, garnering over ten thousand views.

 They covered the song "Sorry Sorry" by Super Junior in Spring 2009.
 After the video was posted on the Korean website Cyworld, the band received an invitation from the writer of Star King to appear on his show.
-However, the band declined the invitation since they had "major conflicts with school" and "scheduling was difficult for both of [them]".
-They also did not want to portray themselves as a "Cover Band" to the world and to Korea.

 James Lee joined Royal Pirates as a bassist in September 2009, and in October 2009, Royal Pirates appeared on KOME channel to introduce their new bassist.

 In March 2010, Royal Pirates released the music video for their new original song and demo "Disappear".
 They declared, "This is not the actual debut of Royal Pirates.
 This MV was made independently for the fans and also for promotion of the band."